 The press stories from Lexington Kentucky can tell the story better than a middle-aged music press writer from Sydney can.
 But put simply, there was a Luke Bryan concert at the Talon Winery and Vineyards in October 2015 that probably needed a better risk management plan.
-To say the least.

-Severity: parody songs are written in the event’s honour.
+Severity/outcome: parody songs are written in the event’s honour.

 And so it transpired.

-Cut forward a few days later and the parody song that Melissa Deaton-Johnathon wrote in her head in the car and then committed to Youtube posterity was starting to go viral.
+Cut forward a few days later and the parody song (that Melissa Deaton-Johnathon wrote in her head in the car and then committed to Youtube posterity) was starting to go viral.

 In stepped Lex-18 again, and the face and voice that launched several dozen Woodsongs Old Time Music Hour episodes was moving up to the majors.